BeamMW/beam-docs/source/rtd_pages/user_beam_node_guide.rst

 Validating mode
 ------------------------

-By default (without any parameters) Beam Node is run in validating mode, meaning that mining is disabled.
+By default (without `--miner_type` flag) Beam Node is run in validating mode, meaning that mining is disabled.
 Validating nodes are still very important for the overall health and safety of the network since they:

 1. Help in propagating transactions and blocks through the network
 2. Relay SBBS messages to enable Wallet to Wallet communication.